dmwm/dbs2go/test/merge/README.md

 - use max size along with chunk size where the former specify total number of insert records to be inserted via concurrent insert of chunks

-Below you can find all benchmark results.
+Below you can find all benchmark results for a simple case of using table with two integers and merging it to main table, see `main.go` code for more details.

 To compile the code just adjust `oci8.pc` file to reflect your ORACLE installation and build code using `go build` command.